-Returns from inception (April 1, 1969) through December 31, 2001, were calculated from the Davis Large Cap Value Composite (see description below).
-Returns from January 1, 2002, through the date of this report were calculated from the Large Cap Value (SMA) Composite.
+Returns from inception (4/1/69) through 12/31/01, were calculated from the Davis Large Cap Value Composite (see description below).
+Returns from 1/1/02, through the date of this report were calculated from the Large Cap Value (SMA) Composite.

 Davis Advisors’ Large Cap Value Composite includes all actual, fee-paying, discretionary Large Cap Value investing style institutional accounts, mutual funds, and wrap accounts under management including those accounts no longer managed.
-Effective January 1, 1998, a minimum account size of $3,500,000 was established.
+Effective 1/1/98, a minimum account size of $3,500,000 was established.
 Accounts below this minimum are deemed not to be representative of the Composite’s intended strategy and as such are not included in the Composite.
 A time-weighted internal rate of return formula is used to calculate performance for the accounts included in the Composite.

 Davis Advisors’ Large Cap Value (SMA) Composite excludes institutional accounts and mutual funds.
-Performance shown from January 1, 2002, through December 31, 2010, includes all eligible wrap accounts with a minimum account size of $3,500,000 from inception date for the first full month of account management and includes closed accounts through the last day of the month prior to the account’s closing.
-For the performance shown from January 1, 2011, through the date of this report, the Davis Advisors’ Large Cap Value SMA Composite includes all eligible wrap accounts with no account minimum from inception date for the first full month of account management and includes closed accounts through the last day of the month prior to the account’s closing.
-The net of fees rate of return formula used by the wrap-fee style accounts is calculated based on a hypothetical 3% maximum wrap fee charged by the wrap account sponsor for all account service, including advisory fees for the period January 1, 2006, and thereafter.
+Performance shown from 1/1/02, through 12/31/10, includes all eligible wrap accounts with a minimum account size of $3,500,000 from inception date for the first full month of account management and includes closed accounts through the last day of the month prior to the account’s closing.
+For the performance shown from 1/1/11, through the date of this report, the Davis Advisors’ Large Cap Value SMA Composite includes all eligible wrap accounts with no account minimum from inception date for the first full month of account management and includes closed accounts through the last day of the month prior to the account’s closing.
+The net of fees rate of return formula used by the wrap-fee style accounts is calculated based on a hypothetical 3% maximum wrap fee charged by the wrap account sponsor for all account service, including advisory fees for the period 1/1/06, and thereafter.
 For the gross performance results, custodian fees and advisory fees are treated as cash withdrawals.
 A list of Davis Advisors’ Composites is available upon request.

 The information provided in this report does not provide information reasonably sufficient upon which to base an investment decision and should not be considered a recommendation to buy or sell any particular security.
 There is no assurance that any of the securities discussed herein will remain in an account at the time this report is received or that securities sold have not been repurchased.
 The securities discussed do not represent an account’s entire portfolio and in the aggregate may represent only a small percentage of any account’s portfolio holdings.
 It should not be assumed that any of the securities discussed were or will prove to be profitable, or that the investment recommendations or decisions we make in the future will be profitable or will equal the investment performance of the securities discussed herein.
 It is possible that a security was profitable over the previous five year period of time but was not profitable over the last year.
 In order to determine if a certain security added value to a specific portfolio, it is important to take into consideration at what time that security was added to that specific portfolio.
 A complete listing of all securities purchased or sold in an account, including the date and execution prices, is available upon request.

 The S&P 500 Index is an unmanaged index of 500 selected common stocks, most of which are listed on the New York Stock Exchange.
-The Index is adjusted for dividends, weighted towards stocks with large market capitalizations and represents approximately two-thirds of the total market value of all domestic common stocks.
+The index is adjusted for dividends, weighted towards stocks with large market capitalizations and represents approximately two-thirds of the total market value of all domestic common stocks.
 Investments cannot be made directly in an index.

-Item #3894 12/16 Davis Advisors, 2949 East Elvira Road, Suite 101, Tucson, AZ 85756, 800-717-3477
+Item #3894 6/22 Davis Advisors, 2949 East Elvira Road, Suite 101, Tucson, AZ 85756 800-717-3477, davisadvisors.com